-The Town is governed by a Town Board of five elected supervisors, one serving as Chair.
-The Town Board oversees the daily operations of Town services and sets the Town's long-term policies by creating, modifying, or repealing Town ordinances, approving the Town budget, and appointing a seven-member Planning and Zoning Committee.
-The Committee hears planning and development proposals, providing a recommendation regarding the proposal to the Town Board.
-The eastern boundary of the Town of Janesville borders the City of Janesville and a small portion of the Town of Harmony.
-The Town of Janesville has fixed boundaries, and its long-range planning interests include preservation of productive agricultural lands and responsible housing, commercial and industrial development in appropriate, designated locations.
+The Town is governed by a Town Board of five elected supervisors with one serving as Chair.
+The Town Board oversees the daily operations of Town services and sets the Town's long-term policies by creating, modifying, or repealing Town ordinances and approving the Town budget.
+An eight-member Planning and Zoning Committee hears planning and development proposals, and provides recommendations regarding proposals to the Town Board.
+The Town of Janesville borders the Town of Harmony on the northern portion of the western boundary where it has planned for a mix of agriculture, residential and small scale commercial or industrial uses.
+The Town of Janesville has fixed boundaries, and its long-range planning interests include preservation of productive agricultural lands and responsible housing development in appropriate, designated locations.
+The Town of Janesville Comprehensive Plan was completed with assistance from Rock County Planning and Development Agency.